|Maps & Directions|

 Ms. Vaughn has been an adjunct instructor in the Court Reporting Department since 2000.
 She has an A.A. degree in Liberal Arts, B.A. in Music, and CRI Certification.

 Ms. Douglas has been an adjunct instructor in the Court Reporting Department since fall 2010.
-She has an A.A. degree in Court Reporting and CSR #8019.
+She has an A.S. degree in Court Reporting, CSR #8019, and she has worked as a freelance reporter since 1980.

 Ms. Baker began as an adjunct instructor in the Court Reporting Department in September 2012.
 She has an A.S. degree in Business Software Applications, CSR #13316, and has worked as a freelance reporter since May 2008.